Ruichen-giser/US-accessibility/README.md

 \# Co-first authors, * Corresponding author

-Note that the **full dataset** can be requested through our [Global EV Data Initiative](https://globalevdata.github.io/data.html).
+**Note:** Some data files are too large to upload to GitHub.
+Only a sample dataset is provided here.
+The **full dataset** can be requested separately through our [Global EV Data Initiative](https://globalevdata.github.io/data.html).

 # Requirements and Installation
 The whole calculation- and analysis-related codes should run with a **Python** environment, regardless of operating systems theoretically.
-We successfully execute all the codes in both Windows (Win10, Win11) machines and a macOS (Sequoia 15.2) machine.
 More detailed info is as below:

 ## Prerequisites